product-science/docs/docs/website-docs/record-n-upload.md

 ## Record

 ### How to start a trace recording
 The 'Record trace' button should be available in your quick settings.
-If it is not, go back to the section on enabling trace recording **INSERT LINK** and ensure you enabled __Show Quick Settings tile__.
+If it is not, go back to the section on [enabling trace recording](device-set-up.md#3-make-sure-tracing-is-enabled) and ensure you enabled __Show Quick Settings tile__.

 ### 1. Install instrumented app

 Install the app that you want to analyze instrumented with PS plugin.
 Don't have the app?
-Learn [here](https://docs.productscience.app/android/gradle/) how to build instrumented app.
+Learn [here](../android/gradle.md) how to build instrumented app.

 ### 2. Select a user flow you want to analyze